Are you confused whether or not to switch from android to iphone?

 As I said, iPhone is like your school/office.
 There are strict boundaries of what you can do and what you can’t.

-2.1) No custom sound download set as ringtone.!!
+2.1) No custom sound can be set as a ringtone.!!

 Yeah, you can’t simply outright set any mp3 file as a ringtone.
 You can “purchase” one though.
-But with the help of iTunes, you can do so.
-It’s definitely not as simple as android.
-Welcome to iPhone.
+Of course, there are ways to do it without the help of iTunes but it’s definitely not as simple as android.
+Welcome to the iPhone world.

 2.2) Can’t customize Lock screen – Clock size, placement etc.